seriousManual/cputilization/README.md

 ## CpuSample

-Both interface variations return a `CpuSample` object.
+On every tick a `CpuSample` object gets emitted.
 The following methods are available:

 ### percentageBusy()